The mission of services to students with disabilities is to empower them to achieve their fullest potential.

 Merrimack College is committed to encouraging the full participation of all students in the College’s academic programs as well as its extracurricular activities.
 To this end, The ADA Academic Coordinator and ADA Compliance Officer work collaboratively with the College’s Administration to promote the accessibility of its events and facilities.
 The Center for Academic Enrichment and the Hamel Health Center strive to promote the success of students in their future academic and work endeavors.
 To this end, the ADA Academic Coordinator and the ADA Compliance Officer promote the development of self-advocacy and self-knowledge and stimulate and promote a sense of community and pride among members of the Merrimack College Community who have disabilities and those who do not.
 The Office of Disability Services is located on the third floor of the McQuade Library, in the Center for Academic Enrichment.

 All services are confidential.
-Services are negotiated on an individual basis and are determined by the ADA Academic Coordinator once a student's documentation has been reviewed.
-We encourage students to contact the ADA Academic Coordinator as early as possible in order to allow sufficient time to implement accommodations.
+Services are provided on an individual basis and are determined by the ADA Academic Coordinator or the ADA Compliance Officer once a student’s documentation has been reviewed.
+We encourage students to contact the ADA Academic Coordinator or the ADA Compliance Officer as early as possible in order to allow sufficient time to implement accommodations.

 Some examples of services include: